giventech/weather-api/README.md

 for which we want to enable cache

 **API Validation and Error Management**
-Validation of user entry is performed by the use of @Valid annnotation Handling of errors is performed using @ControllerAdvice that enables to intercept errors It also enable
+Validation of user entry is performed by the use of @Valid annotation Handling of errors is performed using @ControllerAdvice that enables to intercept errors It also enable

 **ReportRepository**